Digital Media Technology

 Students who score below the required levels on state-mandated placement tests in writing, reading, and mathematics must enroll in and complete the appropriate college preparatory courses before they enroll in some required program courses.

 Employment options for graduates of the AS program include:

 - Audio/visual production managers

-- Advertising, print, and publishing opportunities
+- Advertising, print, marketing content, and publishing opportunities